View the Comprehensive Catalog at lamar.edu/catalog

 Course Number: 3311

 Credit Hours: 3 Title: Foundations of Mathematics I Course Description: Introduction to mathematical logic and the language and nature of proofs.
-Applications to sets, mathematical induction, relations and functions.
-Prerequisites: Grade of C or better in nine semester hours of mathematics Prepares for: MATH 3315 Offered: Other |
+Applications to sets, mathematical induction, relations and functions. |

 Course Number: 3312

-Credit Hours: 3 Title: Probability Statistics and Statistical Modeling Course Description: Includes principles and applications of probability and statistics with an emphasis on using real-world data collected, organizes, and analyzed by the students.
-Prerequisites: Grade of C or better in MATH 1314 or its equivalent Offered: Fall, Spring, Summer PLEASE NOTE: Enrollment in this course is restricted to Interdisciplinary Studies majors. |
+Credit Hours: 3 Title: Probability Statistics and Statistical Modeling Course Description: This introduces the basic concepts of probability and statistics to Interdisciplinary Studies majors.
+Students will study principles and applications of probability and statistics.
+The class will emphasize using real-world data collected, organized, and analyzed by the students.
+Students also will learn to use a statistical computer software package such as MINITAB or EXCEL to do the statistical modeling on real-world problems with larger data sets taken from a real-world population in projects.
+PLEASE NOTE: Enrollment in this course is restricted to Interdisciplinary Studies majors |

 Course Number: 3313

-Credit Hours: 3 Title: Elementary Geometry Course Description: The development of Euclidean geometry, introduction to proofs, concepts of measurement and co-ordinate geometry.
-Prerequisites: Grade of C or better in MATH 1350 or MATH 1316 or its equivalent.
-Prepares for: MATH 3316 Offered: Fall, Spring PLEASE NOTE: Registration for this course will be restricted to Interdisciplinary Studies majors only |
+Credit Hours: 3 Title: Elementary Geometry Course Description: The development of Euclidean geometry, introduction to proofs, concepts of measurement and co-ordinate geometry. |

 Course Number: 3316

 Credit Hours: 3 Title: Calculus Concept & Modeling II Course Description: This course is specifically designed for students who will become teachers in grades 4-8.
-It includes principles and conceptual foundations of calculus and applications to middle-school mathematics.
-Prerequisites: Grade of C or better in MATH 3313 or its equivalent Offered: Fall |
+It includes principles and conceptual foundations of calculus and applications to middle-school mathematics. |

 Course Number: 3321

-Credit Hours: 3 Title: Discrete Structures Course Description: Combinatorics, graphs, Boolean algebra, algebraic structures, coding theory, finite state machines, machine design and computability.
-Prerequisites: Grade of C or better in MATH 2318 and MATH 2414 with a minimum grade of C in each and satisfactory completion of COSC requirement.
-Offered: Other |
+Credit Hours: 3 Title: Discrete Structures Course Description: Combinatorics, graphs, Boolean algebra, algebraic structures, coding theory, finite state machines, machine design and computability. |

 Course Number: 3322

-Credit Hours: 3 Title: Intro to Advanced Mathematics Course Description: An introduction to logic and methods of proof with applications to basic set operations, relations, functions, cardinality, and the real number system.
-Prerequisites: MATH 2414 or MATH 3311 with a minimum grade of C |
+Credit Hours: 3 Title: Introduction to Advanced Mathematics Course Description: This course provides introduction to logic and the basic methods of proof required to be successful in a proof oriented mathematics course.
+Students will study applications in basic set operations, relations, functions, cardinality, and the real number system to learn the basics of mathematics proofs. |

 Course Number: 3350

-Credit Hours: 3 Title: Modern Algebra - Groups Course Description: An introduction to abstract algebraic structures concentrating mainly in group theory.
-Topics in group theory include cyclic groups, normal subgroups, quotient groups, homo-morphisms, isomorphisms, permutation groups, the Sylow theorems, and the structure theorem for finite abelian groups.
-Prerequisite: MATH 3322 with a minimum grade of C Offered: Fall |
+Credit Hours: 3 Title: Modern Algebra - Groups Course Description: This course provides a proof-based introduction to abstract algebraic students mainly in group theory.
+Topics students will study include cyclic groups, normal subgroups, quotient groups, homomorphisms, isomorphism, permutation groups, the Sylow theorems, and the structure theorem for finite abelian groups |

 Course Number: 3351

-Credit Hours: 3 Title: Modern Algebra - Rings Course Description: An introduction to abstract algebraic structures concentrating mainly on rings and fields.
-Topics include communicative rings, rings with unity, integral domains, subrings, ideals, quotient rings, principal ideal domains, unique factorization domains and fields.
-Prerequisite: MATH 3322 with a minimum grade of C Offered in Spring |
+Credit Hours: 3 Title: Modern Algebra - Rings Course Description: This course provides a proof-based introduction to abstract algebraic structures concentrating mainly on rings and fields.
+Topics students will study include commutative rings, rings with unity, integral domains, subrings, ideals, quotient rings, principal ideal domains, unique factorization domains, and fields.
+This course is not a continuation of Math 3350 and can be taken without having had Math 3350. |

 Course Number: 3370

-Credit Hours: 3 Title: Intro Theory Statistical Infer Course Description: A calculus-based introduction to statistics, probability, special probability distributions, nature of statistical methods, sampling theory, estimation, testing hypotheses.
-Prerequisites: Grade of C or better in MATH 2414 or its equivalent Prepares for: MATH 4380 Offered: Fall, Spring |
+Credit Hours: 3 Title: Introduction to the Theory of Statistical Inference Course Description: An introduction to calculus-based statistics and probability.
+Students will study special probability distributions, nature of statistical methods, sampling theory, estimation and testing hypotheses. |

 Course Number: 4131

-Credit Hours: 1 Title: Special Problems Course Description: Special advanced problems in mathematics to suit the needs of individual students.
-Prerequisites: Consent of Instructor Offered: Other |
+Credit Hours: 1 Title: Special Problems Course Description: Special advanced problems in mathematics to suit the needs of individual students. |

 Course Number: 4302

-Credit Hours: 3 Title: Partial Differential Equations Course Description: Boundary value problems with simple geometries in 1, 2, or 3 space dimensions for the heat equation, wave equation, and potential (Laplace) equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems and Helmholts equation, Rayleigh Quotient, introduction to finite difference methods.
-Prerequisites: Grade of C or better in MATH 2415 and MATH 3301 or their equivalents Offered: Other |
+Credit Hours: 3 Title: Introduction to Partial Differential Equations Course Description: This first course in partial differential equations introduces the basic ideas from the theory of partial differential equations, and their connection with the simplest physical systems.
+This course focuses on the discussion of Boundary value problems with simple geometries in 1, 2, or 3 space dimensions for the heat equation, wave equation, and Laplace equation, separation of variables, Fourier Series, Sturm-Liouville eigenvalue problems and Helmholts equation, Rayleigh Quotient, and introduction to finite difference methods. |

 Course Number: 4307

-Credit Hours: 3 Title: Problem Solving Course Description: Study of heuristics and strategies used in solving problems, with extensive practice in solving word problems involving skills in arithmetic, algebra, geometry, and logic.
-Prerequisites: Grade of C or better in nine semester hours of mathematics Offered: Fall |
+Credit Hours: 3 Title: Problem Solving Course Description: This course is a study of heuristics and strategies used in solving problems, with extensive practice in problems involving skills in arithmetic, algebra, geometry, and logic. |

 Course Number: 4310